LinioPay/idle/README.md

 $pubSubService = $message2->getService(); // Because `my_topic` is configured to work with PubSub, the message factory injects the service to the message for us.

 $message3 = $messageFactory->createMessage([
-   'topic_identifier' => 'my_subscription', // Because we provide a subscription_identifier, Idle knows its a PulledMessage..
+   'topic_identifier' => 'my_subscription', // Because we provide a subscription_identifier, Idle knows its a SubscriptionMessage..
    'body'=> 'hello pubsub payload!',
    'attributes' => [
        'foo' => 'bar',